Skip to content

 Share article

-A lot of unwanted energy guzzlers can hide in your own home.
+In your own household, there can be plenty of unwanted energy guzzlers hiding.
 By identifying and turning them off, you can save a lot of energy—and thus money—over the year.
 However, there are some devices where this does more harm than good.
-When you unplug electronic devices, you’re not just cutting off the power supply.
-Typically, you take it completely off the grid, preventing updates or potentially damaging the electronics.
+When you unplug an electronic device, not only is the power supply interrupted, but it is also completely disconnected from the network, preventing updates or potentially damaging the electronics.
 TECHBOOK explains what you should watch out for.

 OLED and Smart TVs Can Be Damaged